Fauda: Synopsis

-Season 2
+The first season focuses on Doron, a former Mista'arev (special Israeli soldiers trained to operate undercover as Arabs for intelligence-gathering operations), who learns that Taufiq Hammed ("Abu Ahmad") former Hamas terrorist whom he and his unit were credited for killing, is still alive and plotting a terror attack.
+Doron rejoins his former unit to hunt down and eliminate Hammed, setting the stage for a chaotic chain of events.
+The last episode of the first season ends with Taufiq's sidekick Walid killing his mentor.

-After Walid kills Taufiq at the end of the last episode of the first season, he becomes "the head of the military wing of Hamas in the West Bank".
-But the main character in the season is Nidal Awadallah (also known as "Abu Seif al-Maqdisi"), the son of the Sheikh who was killed in the first season, and an operative in the Islamic State organization who returned from Syria and wants to take revenge on Doron for killing his father.
+In the second season, Doron leaves his unit, separates from his wife and moves back with his father.
+Following the events of the first season, Walid has become "the head of the military wing of Hamas in the West Bank".
+The main antagonist in the second season is Nidal Awadallah (also known as "Abu Seif al-Maqdisi"), the son of the Sheikh who was killed in the first season, and an operative in the Islamic State organization who has returned from Syria and wants to take revenge on Doron for killing his father.
+Adopting the Mista'arvim's tactics, Nidal's ISIS operatives pose as Israeli personnel.
 In this season, the fight is more personal, between Doron and Nidal, and focuses a lot on their attempts to hurt each other's family.